alanzw/sharerender/README.md

 ###Build

+1. Some dependency libraries are compressed to ShareRenderDeps.v10.zip, you need to unzip this file and copy bin/* to <root dir of ShareRender>/bin/ and copy DepsWin32/* to <root dir of ShareRender>/DepsWin32/

-Start to build the soluation in VS2010, if gets warnings about missing libraries, add them to linker input.
+2. Start to build the soluation in VS2010, if gets warnings about missing libraries, add them to linker input.

 ##Quick Start